apache/spark/docs/sql-data-sources-avro.md

 ## Handling circular references of Avro fields
 In Avro, a circular reference occurs when the type of a field is defined in one of the parent records.
 This can cause issues when parsing the data, as it can result in infinite loops or other unexpected behavior.
 To read Avro data with schema that has circular reference, users can use the `recursiveFieldMaxDepth` option to specify the maximum number of levels of recursion to allow when parsing the schema.
-By default, `spark-avro` will not permit recursive fields by setting `recursiveFieldMaxDepth` to -1.
+By default, Spark Avro data source will not permit recursive fields by setting `recursiveFieldMaxDepth` to -1.
 However, you can set this option to 1 to 15 if needed.

 Setting `recursiveFieldMaxDepth` to 1 drops all recursive fields, setting it to 2 allows it to be recursed once, and setting it to 3 allows it to be recursed twice.
 A `recursiveFieldMaxDepth` value greater than 15 is not allowed, as it can lead to performance issues and even stack overflows.